Baking Ingredients

 • Confectioners’ (Powdered) Sugar – granulated white sugar processed into a powder.
 In professional kitchens this is often called 10x sugar, becasue it is pulverized 10x more than granulated sugar.
 It often has a wee bit of cornstarch added to prevent clumping.

 • Superfine (Caster) Sugar – granulated white sugar that is processed into smaller crystals, but not quite a powder.
 Because of the small size of the crystals it is used when you need the sugar to melt quickly into a mixture.
+See how easy it is to make your own in this video.

 • White Granulated Sugar – Most commonly made from either sugar beets or sugar cane.
 You can also find coconut sugar and other types, but they are harder to come by and will impart a different flavor profile.